jaystack/corp-check-cli/README.md

     }
 }
 ```
-and you can run by npm
+and you can run with npm
 ```sh
 npm run corp-check
 ```